Nyakrom

 Nyakrom is a town in the Agona West Municipal District of the Central Region of Ghana.
 The town is known for the Nyakrom Day Secondary School.
 The school is a second cycle institution.
 Nyakrom is the sixty-second most populous settlement in Ghana, in terms of population, with a population of 22,911 people.
 Nyakrom has a Wesleyan Methodist Church.
-Catechist Henry Amoa Saah played important role in its planting and growth at the foundational stages.
+Catechist Henry Amoa Saah played an important role in its planting and growth at the foundational stages.